slightech/MYNT-EYE-D-SDK/docs/sdk/samples/depth_filter.rst

 .. tip::

     When using, instantiate a ``Filter`` ,then use it directly in the image processing loop ``ProcessFrame`` .
-    The image will adapt to the image infoemation in real time.
+    The image will adapt to the image information in real time.
 You can also use the ``TurnOn/TurnOff`` switch in real time.